opatiny/chemexper-internship-workbook/projects/mgf-parser.md

 **Client:** UNIGE

+## Options

 ## Packages used

 - `ml-array-xy-sort-x`: sort by x plot (format: `{x: [], y: []}`), we used it to sort the mass spectrum data)
 - `ml-arrayxy-uniquex`: used to remove any recurring values from sorted plot data (format: `{x: [], y: []}`)
+- `ml-array-normed`: used to normalize the ms spectra (sum of y values = 1) and to rescale the MS spectrum (rule of three bringing max peak to a given value)

 ## `verifyData`